 In 1979 he was appointed as Colombian Ambassador to West Germany, where he actively promoted Colombian coffee commerce and trade, and the conservation of South America's natural resources.

 Upon returning to Colombia from Germany, he was appointed as President of "La Caja Agraria", the nation’s largest financial institution (at that time) and main source of financing for coffee growers and farmers.
 He now heads the MARIANO OSPINA PEREZ Foundation, established primarily to preserve the legacy of former President Ospina in his vision of social justice, labor protection and for the assistance of Colombia's farmers and coffee growers.

-Mariano Ospina, V, the eldest of the Ospinas' fifth generation, is the founder, president and CEO of Ospina Coffee International Company.
+Mariano Ospina, III, the eldest of the Ospinas' fifth generation, is the founder, president, and CEO of Ospina Coffee International Company.
 He left Colombia for the United States in 1980.
 Like his grandfather Mariano Ospina Perez and father Mariano Ospina Hernandez, he initially arrived to pursue a graduate degree in Business and Public Administration.

 Although he was born in Bogota, Colombia, he was raised in Medellin, where his grandfather Mariano Ospina Perez had several of his coffee plantations.
-As he completed his formal college education, simultaneously he grew familiar with the coffee industry and family business.
+As he completed his formal high school and college education, he simultaneously grew familiar with the coffee industry and the family business.

-His ancestors had long engaged primarily in the production and wholesale of coffee beans, Mariano Ospina, V, envisioned a move into the branding and global distribution of Ospina Coffee worldwide.
-Since he arrived in the United States, he began laying the groundwork for a new facet of the family’s coffee business.
+His ancestors had long engaged primarily in the growing, processing and wholesale of coffee beans.
+Mariano Ospina, III, envisioned a move into the branding, export and global distribution of Ospina Coffee worldwide.
+Thus, he began laying the groundwork for a new facet of the family’s coffee business.